What Is Google Search Console?

 Can I Use The Google Search Console To Contact Google About a Problem With My Website?

 No, the Google Search Console does not offer direct communication with Google.
-You can contact Google through their support forums and post a question to one of the Google Webmaster Tools meetings.
+You can contact Google through their support forums.

 How Fresh Is The Data In The Google Search Console, And How Long Is The History?